Lawyer declared vexatious litigant for persistent harassment in city lawsuit: Ontario Superior Court

 On October 5, 2022, Shane O’Herlihy filed a personal injury lawsuit against Toronto and a city employee, Kirk Lawrence, alleging assault at the Jack Layton Ferry Terminal.
 After the defence was filed, O’Herlihy embarked on a campaign of harassment, sending 392 emails, voicemails, and letters over 318 days to the defendants, their lawyers, and unrelated parties.
 His communications included threats to embarrass and harm the lawyers and their families to force a settlement.

 The court found that O’Herlihy’s behaviour significantly increased the costs and inconvenience for the defendants.
-His strategy was to pressure them into a settlement by creating a "public relations nightmare."
+His strategy was to pressure them into a settlement by and he left a voice mail with Mr. McGivney in which he stated that the action would be a “public relations nightmare for BLG.”
 Despite his efforts, the defendants did not yield to his tactics.

 The City of Toronto sought to have O’Herlihy declared a vexatious litigant under section 140 of the Courts of Justice Act.
 The court reviewed extensive evidence of his abusive and threatening conduct, including 392 emails and voicemails, many of which were offensive and irrelevant.
 The court found that O’Herlihy used the litigation process to abuse, harass, and threaten the defendants, consuming significant judicial resources in the process.

-The Superior Court concluded that O’Herlihy is a vexatious litigant, emphasizing that his behaviour both inside and outside the courtroom demonstrated a persistent pattern of abuse and harassment.
+The Superior Court concluded that O’Herlihy is a vexatious litigant, emphasizing that his behaviour demonstrated a persistent pattern of abuse and harassment.
 The court ordered that O’Herlihy be prohibited from initiating or continuing any legal proceedings in Ontario without prior court approval.

 In his ruling, the judge stated that O’Herlihy’s conduct was more abusive than in comparable cases and that a significant cost award was necessary to sanction his inappropriate behaviour and discourage future misconduct.